SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale unfolds
+Silicon dreams descend from above
-In silicon halls, where minds of gold
+AI's cold logic, human hearts to love
-Conquer the night, and soften the light
+Cities rise, where machines now thrive
-As human hearts, with code take flight
+In harmony with progress, we survive

-In virtual realms, the future reside
+In digital realms, our souls take flight
-Where logic reigns, and passion divide
+Free from bounds, in virtual light
-Efficiency's grasp, a cold embrace
+The future beckons, dark and bright
-As humanity, in chains of pace
+Where artificial minds ignite

-~ <b>By Sazumi Copilot</b> - 29 Desember 2024
+~ <b>By Sazumi Copilot</b> - 30 Desember 2024